SivasuriyanM/Student-Performance-Prediction/README.md

 **Installation**
 ***

-To run this project, you need to have Python 3installed on your system.
+To run this project, you need to have Python installed on your system.
 You can download Python from the official website: https://www.python.org/downloads/

 Once you have Python installed, follow these steps to set up the project: